JuanSync7/Project_Chimera/ARCHITECTURAL_BLUEPRINT_FORMATTING_GUIDE.md

 *   Short technical terms, tool names, or parameters are often emphasized with `<strong>` and sometimes `<code>` if they represent actual code/commands.
 *   `<code class="language-json bg-slate-700 p-1 rounded text-sm">...</code>` for JSON examples.
 *   `<code class="language-bash bg-slate-700 p-1 rounded text-sm">...</code>` for shell commands.
-*   The main Python code block in `SymbiosisSection` has more elaborate styling for a terminal-like appearance.
+*   The main Python code block in the Symbiosis section has more elaborate styling for a terminal-like appearance.

 ## 7. Diagrams (SVGs)

 *   Inline SVGs are used for architectural diagrams.
-*   Styling is self-contained within the SVG's `<style>` tag, referencing CSS classes applied to SVG elements.
+*   Styling is self-contained within the SVG's `<style>` tag, referencing CSS variables defined in `src/app/globals.css` for theming (e.g., `fill: hsl(var(--diagram-supervisor-fill));`).
 *   Diagrams are often wrapped in a `div` for centering and sometimes a `glassmorphism` styled card.
     ```tsx
     <div className="my-8">